talktoacomputer/leetcode-daily/README.md

 # leetcode-daily
-My Solutions to all daily challenges posted on Leetcode that I've attempted
+My solutions to all daily challenges posted on Leetcode that I've attempted